CFD Service. 80.6% lose money

 This section is what really matters for traders if we are, to be honest.
 The available functions at Plus500 range concern only margin trading, with simple exchange service not available for clients, as the case is with SimpleFX.
 The trade functions that you can use at this platform are “Close at Profit”, “Close at Loss”, “Guaranteed Stop”, “Only Buy when Rate is” and “Trailing stop: Pins”, as you can see in a picture below:

 “Close at Profit” functions as a value catcher tool.
 It waits until the value of the trade goes into your favor at the specified value and closes the deal at the point where profit is targeted.
-This is a good function to have, as it allows traders to seek out values of profit according to their analysis and would gain more profit for users than it would be the case without the function.
+This is a good function to have, as it allows traders to seek out values of profit according to their analysis.

 “Close at Loss” acts the same as “Close at Profit” albeit in a different direction.
 It ensures that you do not suffer large losses if the value trend goes against your favor in the market.
 The loss avoidance allows you to invest another day if things get rough on the platform.